DoktorE/python-openweathermap/README.md

-# python-openweathermap
+# Python-OpenWeatherMap
-Api wrapper for OpenWeatherMap
+Python API wrapper for OpenWeatherMap

-I truly have no idea what I'm doing and I'm currently copy pasting code from other repositories
+How to use:

-:D
+`from openweathermap import client`